mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 ## Blockquotes

-For highlighting a text inside a blue blockquote, use this format:
+For highlighting a text inside a blockquote, use this format:

 ```markdown
 > This is a blockquote.